-The Senate landscape is shifting dramatically
+With Franken's resignation, the Senate landscape shifts again

 These three moments don't all work in one party's favor.
 A Jones win coupled with Bredesen's candidacy would clearly give Democrats momentum.
 The Franken resignation takes a seat that wouldn't even be on the map in 2018 -- his term isn't up until 2020 -- and makes it a problem that Democrats have to deal with in a year when they are already defending more seats than Republicans.

 This series of events lands in what has already been a very unpredictable Senate election cycle.
-On its face, 2018 should be a banner year for Senate Republicans, with just nine seats to defend and 23 Democratic seats (not counting the potential Minnesota open seat) to target.
+On its face, 2018 should be a banner year for Senate Republicans, with just nine seats to defend and 25 Democratic seats (not counting the now-open Minnesota seat) to target.
 Of those 23 Democratic seats, almost half -- 10 -- were carried by President Trump in 2016 including five (Indiana, Missouri, Montana, North Dakota, West Virginia) where Trump won by double digits.

 It hasn't turned out that way -- yet! -- for Republicans as Trump's unpopularity has created a national political environment where Democratic candidates are coming out of the woodwork to run while top-tier Republicans are more hesitant to do so.